 - Enterprise - Process large volumes continuously

-CCTV cameras perceive indoor and outdoor spaces across the globe, collecting vast amounts of visual data.
+Surveillance video cameras perceive indoor and outdoor spaces across the globe, collecting vast amounts of visual data.
 Continuous data streams are ingested by the ARA system.

 ARA detects humans by recognizing faces, postures, and proprietary auxiliary features without identifying individuals in the footage.
 For video, motion tracking algorithms are added to avoid flickering.